 The Autograph card comes with Visa Signature® Concierge service, which gives you complimentary 24/7 assistance in booking travel, event tickets and dinner reservations, as well as Luxury Hotel Collection perks, including automatic room upgrades (when available), complimentary in-room Wi-Fi, breakfast for two, a $25 food and beverage credit and more.

-Although the travel protections attached to this card can be useful, they’re only beneficial when something goes wrong, like collision damage waivers for auto rentals, pay-per-use roadside dispatch and other travel and emergency assistance services (Terms apply).
+The travel protections attached to this card are only beneficial when something goes wrong, like collision damage waivers for auto rentals, pay-per-use roadside dispatch and other travel and emergency assistance services (Terms apply).

-However, like all Wells Fargo cards, the Autograph offers some of the best available cellphone protection among all cards.
-If your phone is damaged or stolen, you can be reimbursed up to $600 for the cost of repair or replacement (up to $1,200 per 12-month period, subject to a $25 deductible per claim).
-To use this benefit, you must consistently use the Wells Fargo Autograph Card to pay your monthly cellphone bill.
+However, like all Wells Fargo cards, the Autograph offers some of the best cellphone protection available.
+If your phone is damaged or stolen, you can be reimbursed up to $600 for the cost of repair or replacement (up to $1,200 per 12-month period, subject to a $25 deductible per claim) if you use the Wells Fargo Autograph Card to pay your monthly cellphone bill.

 Redemption: Limited value for travel bookings

 The Wells Fargo Autograph’s redemption options are all worth one cent per point.
 Many competing no-annual-fee travel cards make your points less valuable when you redeem them for cash rewards.
-Plus, the Autograph is also one of the only rewards cards that lets you withdraw rewards from an ATM or automatically redeem rewards.
+Plus, the Autograph is also one of the only rewards cards that lets you withdraw rewards from an ATM.

 That said, though the Autograph card offers a nice mix of redemption options, including the ability to transfer to Wells Fargo’s travel partners, Wells Fargo Rewards points carry limited value when redeemed for travel.
-For other cards, points typically get a slight boost in value when you redeem points for travel rather than cash back.
+With other flexible points, you typically get a slight boost in value when you redeem points for travel rather than cash back.
 This drags down the card’s overall value compared to other travel-oriented rewards cards.

 It’s also worth noting that several redemption options require you to earn a minimum number of points before redeeming.
 You can manually redeem for several rewards options starting at just 1 point, but automatic cash reward and paper check redemptions have to be in $25 cash rewards increments (2,500 points).
 Similarly, Wells Fargo ATM cash reward withdrawals can only be completed in $20 cash rewards increments (2,000 points).